octopuscreative/octopus-style/readme.md

 # JavaScript

 * When possible (and sensible), write new JavaScript in CoffeeScript instead.
-* Libraries like jQuery are incredibly useful, but knowing how to write "raw" JavaScript is also incredibly important
+* Libraries like jQuery are incredibly useful, but knowing how to write "raw" JavaScript is also incredibly important.
-* Indent with 2 spaces
+* Indent with 2 spaces.
-* Use camelCase for variables (Constructor functions and CoffeeScript classes should be in PascalCase)
+* Use camelCase for variables (Constructor functions and CoffeeScript classes should be in PascalCase).
-* Semicolons are **not** optional
+* Use single quotes for strings except to avoid escaping.
+* Commas should have a space after them.
+* Always handle the err function parameter.
+* Multiple blank lines not allowed.
-* Understand the difference between `==` and `===`, and use them appropriately
+* Understand the difference between `==` and `===`, and use them appropriately.
-* Use [IIFEs](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) to help with scope, readability, and more
+* Use [IIFEs](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) to help with scope, readability, and more.
 * Avoid binding to the same class in both your CSS and JavaScript.
 * Spaces, curlies and newlines for `if/else/while/try` are almost always **not** optional
   ``` javascript